 Traveling mishaps (part two)

 My second story takes us to Stockholm, Sweden.
-It was late December, snow on the ground and a minus degree wind chill in the air.
+It was late December, with snow on the ground and a minus-degree wind chill in the air.
 Wrapped up warm, it was enjoyable walking around the old historic centre.
-We had visited Stockholm many times before visiting and staying with family, this was the first occasion we visited for Hogmanay/new year’s.
+We had visited Stockholm many times before, staying with family, though this was the first occasion we visited for Hogmanay/new year’s.

-After hours walking around the old town, it was time for home.
+After hours of walking around the old town, it was time for home.
 The roads were awash with bright lights whizzing past in the darkness.
-We had settled for the evening in front of the television to watch a dvd.
+We had settled for the evening in front of the television to watch a DVD.
 The leather sofa felt cold through my black cord trousers.
 How odd, I thought!
-I reached down and to my horror I had a gaping hole in the buttocks of my trousers!
-I discreetly exited the room backwards to investigate further.
+I reached down and to my horror, I had a gaping hole in the buttocks of my trousers!
+I discreetly exited the room backward to investigate further.
 Upon seeing the full extent of the damage, my trousers had received a good diagonal slash with a knife.
-My hand bag had been the target.
+My handbag had been the target.
 Thank goodness I had a full pair of briefs on!!